 \subsection{Reward Hacking in Reinforcement Learning}

-“Reward hacking” (a.k.a. specification gaming)—agents exploiting flaws in objective design to score high reward while failing the designer’s intent—was foregrounded as a core AI-safety problem in Concrete Problems in AI Safety and popularized through empirical case studies and taxonomies of gaming behaviors\cite{amodei2016concreteproblemsaisafety}.
-A formal treatment views reward hacking as arising from misspecified proxies and shows conditions under which “hackability” exists, alongside principled defenses; complementary work analyzes reward tampering, where agents manipulate the reward channel itself\cite{skalse2025definingcharacterizingrewardhacking}.
-These phenomena are closely linked to Goodhart’s Law—over-optimization of a proxy decouples it from the true goal—and to goal misgeneralization, where systems pursue unintended objectives despite correct training feedback, both documented across deep learning and RL settings\cite{manheim2019categorizingvariantsgoodhartslaw}.
+Reward hacking (a.k.a. specification gaming) refers to agents exploiting misspecified objectives to achieve high reward while violating the designer’s true intent.
+It was systematically highlighted as a core AI-safety challenge in \emph{Concrete Problems in AI Safety} and later analyzed through empirical taxonomies of gaming behaviors~\cite{amodei2016concreteproblemsaisafety}.
+Formal treatments attribute reward hacking to proxy misspecification, characterizing conditions under which objectives become hackable and proposing principled defenses; related work studies \emph{reward tampering}, where agents manipulate the reward channel itself~\cite{skalse2025definingcharacterizingrewardhacking}.
+These failure modes are closely connected to Goodhart’s Law—over-optimizing a proxy causes it to decouple from the true goal—and to goal misgeneralization, where models pursue unintended objectives despite correct training feedback~\cite{manheim2019categorizingvariantsgoodhartslaw}.

-In post-training for LLMs, reward-model optimization introduces additional failure modes: reward model over-optimization can degrade human-judged quality as policies overfit artifacts of the learned reward.
-Recent studies propose constrained RLHF and composite-reward formulations to counteract these effects, while iterative RLHF empirically reduces over-optimization over successive rounds but with diminishing returns\cite{moskovitz2024confronting}.
-Process-based supervision (e.g., PRMs or step-wise CoT rewards) can provide denser, less gameable signals, though monitoring the reasoning process also creates new attack surfaces where models obfuscate or “game the monitor,” motivating hybrid outcome-plus-process objectives.
-Orthogonal alignment methods such as Constitutional AI reduce reliance on noisy human labels via principle-guided self-critique; while not a direct fix for reward hacking, they reframe supervision to limit exploitable gaps in reward design\cite{bai2022constitutionalaiharmlessnessai}.
+In LLM post-training, reward-model optimization introduces additional risks: excessive optimization against learned reward models can degrade human-judged quality as policies overfit spurious reward artifacts.
+Prior work proposes constrained RLHF and composite reward formulations to mitigate such effects, while iterative RLHF can empirically reduce over-optimization across rounds, albeit with diminishing returns~\cite{moskovitz2024confronting}.
+Process-based supervision, such as process reward models (PRMs) or step-wise Chain-of-Thought\cite{wei2023chainofthoughtpromptingelicitsreasoning} rewards, offers denser and potentially less gameable signals; however, monitoring intermediate reasoning also opens new attack surfaces, enabling models to obfuscate or game the monitor itself.
+This has motivated hybrid objectives that jointly supervise both outcomes and processes.
+Orthogonal alignment approaches, such as Constitutional AI, further reduce reliance on noisy human labels through principle-guided self-critique, reframing supervision to limit exploitable gaps in reward design~\cite{bai2022constitutionalaiharmlessnessai}.